Each year around 80 to 100 children die as a direct result of abuse or neglect

 There are staff who are trained to identify signs of abuse or neglect and know what to do if they, or someone else, are worried about a child

-There is a Designated Child Protection Lead responsible for child protection - Jackie Callaghan
+There is a Designated Safeguarding Lead - Jackie Callaghan

 There are procedures for vetting staff before they are allowed to work with children